jduffield65/coppafish/docs/pipeline/stitch.md

 # Stitch
-The [stitch step of the pipeline](../code/pipeline/stitch.md) uses the reference point clouds (all tiles of `ref_round`/`ref_channel`) added to the *Notebook* during the [`find_spots`](find_spots.md) step to find the overlap between neighbouring tiles in the form of shifts.
-It then uses these shifts to get the origin of each tile in a global coordinate system.
+The [stitch step of the pipeline](../code/pipeline/stitch.md) uses the reference point clouds (all tiles of `ref_round`/`ref_channel`) added to the *Notebook* during the [`find_spots`](find_spots.md) step to find the [overlap](#shift) between neighbouring tiles in the form of shifts.
+It then uses these shifts to get the origin of each tile in a [global coordinate system](#global-coordinates).
+The tile origins are saved to the *Notebook* as `nb.stitch.tile_origins` and this is the only variable computed in this section which is used later in the pipeline.

 The [`stitch`](../notebook_comments.md#stitch) *NotebookPage* is added to the *Notebook* after this stage is finished.